jongomez/numgl/README.md

 ---

 - For local images / video, you'll need to set up a local server.
-It's easy, just open up your console, go to your project's folder and type in ``` python -m SimpleHTTPServer ```.
+It's easy, just open up your console, go to your project's folder and type in ``` python3 -m http.server 8000 ```.

 - Images and video from other websites require the inline HTML attribute ``` crossorigin="anonymous" ``` - <a href="http://jsfiddle.net/jongomez/q3n5gj7u/">see the img tag here, for example.</a>